ShradhaPandey/Struts-1.3-demo-project/README.md

 Steps to setup a Struts 1.3 application:

 1. create a new dynamic web project in your IDE, do click check on the option "generate web.xml"
 2. Once project is ready, right click --> configure --> convert into maven project
+3. pom.xml (Project Object Model):
-3. Now we have pom.xml available, here we need to add dependencies for out struts application.
+   Now we have pom.xml available, here we need to add dependencies for out struts application. we can remove the build tag from the pom.xml and go to mvnrepository.com and add following dependencies from there in our pom.xml:
+   Servlet 3.1.0
+   struts core
+   struts tag lib
+   Save the pom.xml and build the project.
+4. web.xml (Web Deployment descriptor):
+   Web-content --> web-inf --> web.xml
+   Remove the welcome tag.
+Here we need to register the struts application's "Action Servlet", Action servlet act as a            controller in MVC model of struts.
+   Action Servlet name and class are provided, Servlet mapping is done to map the servlet with the url.
+5. struts-config.xml: